railsgirls/guides.railsgirls.com/_posts/2013-11-14-ninefold-deployment.markdown

 ![Alright stop!
 Collaborate and listen](/images/ninefold/deploy_now.png)

 **Step 3.** Choose GitHub as your repository you want to deploy from.
-Of course, if you've got your repository elsewhere like BitBucket, choose that!

 ![Ice is back with my brand new invention](/images/ninefold/select_repo1.png)

 **Step 4.** Click on Sign in with GitHub.
 Of course, read the blurb about how Ninefold accesses your GitHub.

 We will ask you to grant us some permissions.
-(We require write access in order to add WebHooks.
-And Ninefold triggers a redeploy every time you commit to the branch you’ve deployed against.
-Of course, Ninefold will never make changes to your codebase or read your followers or your gists.
-These were just set by GitHub by default.)
+(Ninefold will never make changes to your codebase or read your followers or your gists.
+These were just set by GitHub by default.
+We just require this so we can redeploy your app for you.)

 ![Something grabs ahold of me tightly](/images/ninefold/deploy_github.png)